pstrawberrie/pbot/README.md

 ----------------------------------

+## Working so far
+- Basic commands (use !help for list)
+- Make new character
+- Move around
+- Look
+- Attack monsters (+ cooldown based on ap)
+- Sanctuary (healz u, m8)
+- Dying & Death restrictions (no move/attack)
+- Rez (admin only)

 ## Needs to be implemented
-- alive/dead (+ command)
+- Heal
+- Attack characters
+- monster drop + item pickup
+- monster rez cron
+- player rez cron ("A Healing Wind sweeps over the land")

 ## Ideas
+- jack - "points for commands"
-- everytime u send a command for the first time u get points. resets each week. from jack
+  - everytime u send a command for the first time u get points. resets each week

 ## Credits
 The RPG Icons this project uses are from here: